-The Directors have also carried out an exhaustive assessment of the principal risks, as noted on pages 17 and 18, that are facing the Company over the period of the review, including those that would threaten its business model, future performance, solvency or liquidity.
+The Directors have also carried out a robust assessment of the principal risks, as noted on pages 16 and 17, that are facing the Company over the period of the review, including those that would threaten its business model, future performance, solvency or liquidity.

-Based on this assessment, the Directors are confident that the Company's investment approach, portfolio management and balance sheet approach will ensure that the Company will be able to continue in operation and meet its liabilities as they fall due over the period to 30 June 2020.
+Based on this assessment, the Directors are confident that the Company's investment approach, portfolio management and balance sheet approach will ensure that the Company will be able to continue in operation and meet its liabilities as they fall due over the period to 30 June 2022.